1. Home

 • Google Cloud APIs (lets us authenticate you)

-• Google Cloud Storage (allows us to access historical review data)
+• Cloud Storage (allows us to access historical review data)

 • Google Cloud Storage JSON API (also allows us to access historical review data)

-• Google Play Android Developer (allows us to access current review data)
+• Google Play Android Developer API (allows us to access current review

-Give the service account a name (this can be anything you want, but it’s a good idea to name it something to do with Appbot so you know what it is in future), and then click Create.service account description screenshot
+Give the service account a name (this can be anything you want, but it’s a good idea to name it something to do with Appbot so you know what it is in the future), and then select the Create & Continue button.

 Under the Select a role dropdown, choose Basic and select Browser, then click Continue.